osrf/collision-benchmark/README.md

 Make sure *libcollision_benchmark_gui.so* is in the *GAZEBO_PLUGIN_PATH*.

+You will see the world with the engine with the name which comes first in lexicographical order.

 You can switch between the physics engines with the GUI control panel displayed on the top left.
 Between the buttons, the name of the currently displayed world is shown, which should contain the physics engine in the name.

 The world is started in paused mode.
-You may press the "play" button in the client, or hit ``[Enter]`` in the terminal where you started the server, to start the simulation.
+You may press the "play" button in gzclient, or hit ``[Enter]`` in the terminal where you started the server, to start the simulation.

 You can also pause the simulation and advance it with individual steps only, and you may add models to the world, or change poses of the existing models - all of which will apply to **all** the worlds